mhung1224/linear-programming-cpp/README.md

 If you don't, here the [MinGW](https://sourceforge.net/projects/mingw/) installation files to install it. <br>

 First, you need to download the source files to your computer. <br>
-Then, open CommandPrompt in the same place as source files and run this command:
+Then, open your *Terminal* in the same place as source files and run this command:
 ``` shell =
 g++ main.cpp ExFuncs.cpp Problems.cpp Models.cpp -o LPSolver.exe
 ```